pfdubois/BridgeBidding/source/HandEvaluation.rst

 If you get a very distributional hand, such as a 6-5-1-1, be very aggressive; such hands will take a lot of tricks.
 "Six-five, come alive" is wise advice.

-A "good" or "upgradable" hand for a given point count is one with the honors concentrated and / or touching, and with more than its expected share of 9's and 10's, with Aces and Kings more than Queens and Jacks.
-A "bad" or "downgradeable" hand is the opposite. .
+A "good" or "upgradeable" hand for a given point count is one with the honors concentrated and / or touching, and with more than its expected share of 9's and 10's, with Aces and Kings more than Queens and Jacks.
+A "bad" or "downgradable" hand is the opposite.

 Revaluing
 ~~~~~~~~~